Vishnupriya609/100DaysofCoding/Day 15/Notes.md

 ### In Java and similar languages:

-###  Even if two objects have the same values, they are still different objects in memory.
+###  Even if two objects have the same values, they are still different objects in memory.A hashCode is a unique integer value (number) generated for an object by Java.*hashCode = a number that represents an object’s identity in memory*

 ### Example:
 ```